-The Board of Directors, in its meeting held on May 7, 2019 approved the increase in the Corporation's authorized capital stock from Php2.5 Billion consisting of 10 Billion shares to Php5.0 Billion consisting of 20 Billion shares, in anticipation of the entry of a new investor.
+The Board of Directors, in its meeting held on May 7, 2019 approved the increase in the Corporation's authorized capital stock from Php2.5 Billion consisting of 10 Billion shares to Php5.0

+Billion consisting of 20 Billion shares, subject to the approval of stockholders at the annual stockholders meeting, in anticipation of the entry of a new investor.
 However, to date, discussions are still on-going on the results of the due diligence work on the Corporation.
-Hence, the said capital increase will not be submitted for approval of stockholders at the annual stockholders meeting.